olson-sean-k/decorum/README.md

 assert!(x.eq_canonical(&y));
 ```

-Decorum also provides the `IntrinsicOrd` trait and the `min_or_undefined` and
+Decorum also provides the `EmptyOrd` trait and the `min_or_empty` and
-`max_or_undefined` functions.
-These pairwise comparisons can be used with
-partially ordered types that have an intrinsic representation for undefined,
-such as `Option` (`None`) and IEEE 754 floating-point representations (`NaN`).
-For floating-point representations, this provides an ergonomic method for
+`max_or_empty` functions.
+This trait defines a particular ordering for types
+that may have a notion of empty inhabitants.
+An empty inhabitant is considered
+incomparable, and comparisons return an empty inhabitant when encountered.
+For
+example, `None` is the empty inhabitant for `Option`.
+For floating-point types
+(including proxy types), `NaN`s are considered empty inhabitants. `EmptyOrd`
-comparison that naturally propogates `NaN`s just like floating-point operations
+functions forward `NaN`s when comparing these types just like most numeric
-do (unlike `f64::max`, etc.).
+operations (unlike `f64::max`, etc.).

 ```rust
 use decorum::cmp;